Intimate and Inanimate

 Object sexuality refers to those individuals who develop deep emotional and/or romantic attachments to (and have relationships with) specific inanimate objects or structures.
 Such objectophiles express a loving and/or sexual preference and commitment to particular items or structures.
 Such individuals rarely (if ever) have sex with humans and they develop strong emotional fixations to the object or structure.
 Unlike sexual fetishism, the object or structure is viewed as an equal partner in the relationship and is not used to enhance or facilitate sexual behavior.
 Some objectophiles even believe that their feelings are reciprocated by the object of their desire.

-Arguably the most infamous objectophile is Erika LaBrie who “married” the Eiffel Tower in 2007 (and now calls herself Erika Eiffel).
-She first met the Eiffel Tower in 2004 and fell in love with it immediately.
+Arguably the most infamous objectophile is Erika LaBrie, who “married” the Eiffel Tower in 2007 (and now calls herself Erika Eiffel).
+She first met the Eiffel Tower in 2004 and reportedly fell in love with it immediately.
 She visits her “soul mate” as often as she can afford to, and she claims her relationship is as real as that between any two consenting adults.
-Prior to her relationship with the ET, her object love empowered her to become a two-time world champion in archery (her first object love was her bow called ‘Lance’).
+Prior to her relationship with the ET, her object love empowered her to become a two-time world champion in archery (an earlier love object was her bow, called ‘Lance’).
 While falling in love with an inanimate object is rare, Erika is not alone.

-- Reighner Deleighnie, a 40-year old woman from London (UK) claimed that she had fallen in love with a three-foot statue of the Greek God Adonis that she bought for £395.
-It was reported that: “She enjoys reading and talking to her companion, and keeps him close by when she watches television and eats dinner.
-She also kisses and caresses him, imagining the pair of them walking through meadows of wildflowers or at the seaside”.
+- Reighner Deleighnie, a 40-year old woman from London (U.K.) claimed that she had fallen in love with a three-foot statue of the Greek God Adonis that she bought for £395.
+It was reported: “She enjoys reading and talking to her companion, and keeps him close by when she watches television and eats dinner.
+She also kisses and caresses him, imagining the pair of them walking through meadows of wildflowers or at the seaside.”

-- Amy Wolfe a 33-year old woman from Pennsylvania (US) declared her romantic feelings for a fairground ride ‘1001 Nachts’ in Knoebels Amusement Park that she fell in love with aged 13 years.
+- Amy Wolfe, a 33-year old woman from Pennsylvania (U.S.), declared her romantic feelings for a fairground ride ‘1001 Nachts’ in Knoebels Amusement Park that she fell in love with at age 13.
 She said: “I love him as much as women love their husbands and know we'll be together forever.
-I was instantly attracted to him sexually and mentally”.
+I was instantly attracted to him sexually and mentally."
 She's now marrying the ride.

-- 41-year-old Joachim A. from Germany, a 41-year old man recognized and accepted his inclination when he was just 12 years old.
+- 41-year-old Joachim A. from Germany recognized and accepted his inclination when he was just 12 years old.
 He fell head over heels “into an emotionally and physically very complex and deep relationship, which lasted for years.”
 His partner as a teenager was a Hammond organ.
 He’s now in a steady relationship with a steam locomotive and has been for several years.

 It is only recently that psychologists have started to carry out research into OS.
-In a 2010 issue of the Internet Journal of Human Sexuality, clinical sexologist Dr. Amy Marsh described what she claims is the first ever research study conducted on a group of 40 objectophiles of which 21 English-speaking participants shared their experiences.
-On US television, Marsh revealed that she supported OS as a legitimate sexual orientation.
+In a 2010 issue of the Internet Journal of Human Sexuality, clinical sexologist Amy Marsh described what she claims is a first-of-its-kind research study conducted on a group of 40 objectophiles, of which 21 English-speaking participants shared their experiences.
+On U.S. television, Marsh revealed that she supported OS as a legitimate sexual orientation.
 Her research doesn’t appear to indicate childhood trauma being a factor in the development of OS.
 She stated there would be far more objectophiles if this was the case.
 As one car-lover in Marsh’s paper said: